golioth/developer-training/website/docs/zephyr-training/03_LED/add-led-devicetree.md

 1. Open the `03_LED/boards/<yourboard>.overlay` file for your board in the VScode editor
-2. Replace the `child-node-path` placeholder node
+2. Try it for yourself: Replace the `child-node-path` placeholder node

     :::tip